Transitional Care Coordination

 We understand that being treated for cancer can be difficult and confusing.
 This is particularly true when your treatment is provided in multiple locations such as an outpatient clinic, inpatient hospital room, a skilled nursing facility, rehabilitation hospital, or even at home.
 We know that successful coordination of your care requires detailed planning across these many different treatment locations.

 Moving between care settings, such as from a hospital admission to home, is referred to as “transitions in care.”
-Oncology transitional care coordinators are medical social workers working with your oncology team to ensure seamless transitions in your care while providing emotional support to you and your families during a stressful time.
+Oncology transitional care coordinators are medical social workers who work with your oncology team to ensure seamless transitions in your care while providing emotional support to you and your families during a stressful time.

 Should You Contact a Transitional Care Coordinator?